Algolia’s Ranking Strategy

 For example, if the user typed 2 words, the maximal score for this criterion is 2 - even if a record contains this word 10 times.

 If a query has used filters or optional filters, the filters criterion will rank records according to a filtering score.
-All filters start out with a score of 1 - so, records with one match will score higher than records with no match (1 > 0).
-Equally, records with more matches will score higher than records with less matches - because Agolia counts each match.
+All filters default to a score of 1 - so, records that match a single filter will have a score of 1 and will therefore score higher than records that do not match any filter (1 > 0).
+Equally, records that match more than one filter will score higher than records with less matches - because Algolia counts each match.

 For purposes of tie-breaking, all records with the same score are ranked the same, and so the ranking formula will drop to the next criterion to break the tie.